 Day 2: South Unit

-Hike: Head early over to Big Plateau Loop near the Peaceful Valley Ranch which sadly no longer offers horse rides.
+Hike: Head early to Big Plateau Loop, near the Peaceful Valley Ranch which sadly no longer offers horse rides.

 The hike should take you a few hours to complete.
-Either bring your lunch, or after the hike, continue on the loop road to see the rest of the loop and stop at the various overlooks.
+Bring your lunch or, after the hike, continue on the loop road to see the rest of the loop and stop at the various overlooks.

 Have lunch in nearby Medora.
-There a bunch of cool little spots in the strip downtown.
+There are a bunch of cool little spots in the strip downtown.

 Following lunch, head to the other South Entrance by the Painted Canyon Visitor Center and check out the Painted Canyon Trail or Nature Trail.